Margin-squeezing discounts catch up with VW's Audi

 Chief Executive Rupert Stadler offered little hope for a marked recovery this year, saying that it "will be at least as challenging as last year" and that Europe will take three years to overcome its debt and unemployment problems.

-Operating profit was almost flat last year, edging up 0.6 percent to 5.38 billion euros (4.69 billion pounds) despite a 10.6 percent sales lift to 48.8 billion euros, the company said on Tuesday.
+Operating profit was almost flat last year, edging up 0.6 percent to 5.38 billion euros ($7 billion) despite a 10.6 percent sales lift to 48.8 billion euros, the company said on Tuesday.

 Audi, which contributes about 40 percent of VW's group earnings, saw its profit margin drop to 11 percent from 12.1 percent in 2011, though still above its 8-10 percent target range.